 Winter is upon us, and temperatures in many areas dictate when we can start or finish chores in the garden.
 This includes storing power lawn tools that we won’t be using for a few months.
-Winterizing lawn movers, trimmers, blowers and other gas- or electric-powered equipment helps extend the life of the engines.
-And it’s just as important as storing any other garden tools.
+Winterizing lawn mowers, trimmers, blowers, and other gas or electric-powered equipment helps extend the life of the engines.
+It’s just as important as storing any other garden tools.

 Preparing Power Equipment for Winter

 When using the stabilizer, follow the instructions on the container.
 In most cases, it requires that you fill the tank.
 Then, operate the machine as instructed to circulate the gasoline mixture into the fuel lines and carburetor.
-Note: 2-cycle engines already have stabilizer added to the gasoline/oil mixture.
-Use a piece of aluminum foil as a
+Note: 2-cycle engines already have stabilizers added to the gasoline/oil mixture.
+Use a piece of aluminum foil as a vapor barrier taped over the tank cap for further protection.
+You may also add a few drops of oil to the spark plug port to provide further protection in winter.

 Clean and Maintain Lawn Equipment